oguzhancvdr/django-blog-project/README.md

 # django-blog-project
-This repo shows practicing with django
+- This repo shows practicing with django
+- install all packages from requirement.txt